danrovito/Fett/README.md

 # Fett
-An API Framework based on Slim PHP
+An API Framework based on Slim PHP - Currently in development.